Academic

 • End-of-course report and attendance certificate awarded upon completion of the course

 • Morning and afternoon teaching timetable operates in peak weeks.
-Students alternate weekly between morning classes and afternoon classes (except in Hatfield – please see Hatfield programme for details)
+Students alternate weekly between morning classes and afternoon classes (except in London & Hatfield )

 • Class times are usually 09:00 – 12:30 and 14:00 – 17:30.
 Exact times of classes may vary dependent on campus